Zhoues/RoboRefer/README.md

 If you find RoboRefer, RefSpatial, and RefeSpatial-Bench useful for your research, please cite using this BibTeX:
 ```
 @article{zhou2025roborefer,
   title={RoboRefer: Towards Spatial Referring with Reasoning in Vision-Language Models for Robotics},
-    author={Zhou, Enshen and An, Jingkun and Chi, Cheng and Han, Yi and Rong, Shanyu and Zhang, Chi and Wang, Pengwei and Wang, Zhongyuan and Huang, Tiejun and Sheng, Lu and Zhang, Shanghang},
+  author={Zhou, Enshen and An, Jingkun and Chi, Cheng and Han, Yi and Rong, Shanyu and Zhang, Chi and Wang, Pengwei and Wang, Zhongyuan and Huang, Tiejun and Sheng, Lu and others},
   journal={arXiv preprint arXiv:2506.04308},
   year={2025}
 }
 ```